 - $$$$ Fine dining

 Café du Monde ($)

 The original Café du Monde opened in 1862.
 This iconic New Orleans coffee stand is the place to go for its popular beignets with a café au lait or a chocolate milk.
 A must!
 Beignets are square French-style doughnuts with a generous coating of powdered sugar.
-Today there are a total of ten Cafe Du Monde Coffee Stands in the New Orleans area.
+Today there are several Cafe Du Monde Coffee Stands in the New Orleans area.
 The French Quarter location is open 24 hours a day, every day.

 800 Decatur Street, New Orleans / 504-525-4544